No. 1 Stanford routs No. 6 Arizona 81-54, win streak hits 8

 The Cardinal made 7 of 12 shots in the first quarter and held Arizona without a field goal the final 5:55 to lead 20-13.
 Stanford kept pushing in the second quarter to stretch the lead to 44-20 by halftime.

-The Wildcats shot 6 of 32 in the first half, missing 21 of their final 23 shots.
+The Wildcats started the game well to take an early lead, but shot 6 of 32 in the first half, missing 21 of their final 23 shots.

 Arizona was more aggressive to start the third quarter and finally got some shots to fall, but only managed to cut Stanford’s lead to 20.